scraiber/scraiber-api/README.md

     "EU1": {
         "Location": "Frankfurt",
-        "Config-Name": <Config name for respective cluster in config file>, "blacklist": <a list of blacklisted namespaces for this cluster like ["default", "kube-public"]>
+        "Config-Name": <Config name for respective cluster in config file>, "blacklist": <a list of blacklisted namespaces for this cluster like ["default", "kube-public"]>, "concierge-endpoint": <your-pinniped endpoint for this cluster>,
+        "certificate-authority-data": <your certifiacte for pinniped for this cluster>
     },
     "US1": {
         "Location": "New York",
-        "Config-Name": <Config name for respective cluster in config file>, "blacklist":  <a list of blacklisted namespaces for this cluster like ["default", "kube-public"]>
+        "Config-Name": <Config name for respective cluster in config file>, "blacklist":  <a list of blacklisted namespaces for this cluster like ["default", "kube-public"]>, "concierge-endpoint": <your-pinniped endpoint for this cluster>,
+        "certificate-authority-data": <your certifiacte for pinniped for this cluster>
     }
 }
 ```